Bolsonaro supporters invade Brazil presidential palace, Congress, Supreme Court | Politics

 The violent scenes in Brasilia could amplify the legal risks to Bolsonaro, who has so far not commented on the invasions.
 The Bolsonaro family lawyer, Frederick Wassef, did not immediately respond to a request for comment.
 The Supreme Court was ransacked by the occupiers, according to social media images that showed protesters shattering the windows of the modernist building.

-Latin American leaders were quick to condemn the scenes.
-"All my solidarity with Lula and the people of Brazil," Colombian President Gustavo Petro tweeted.
-"Fascism decides to conduct a coup."

-Chilean President Gabriel Boric said Lula's government has his full support "in the face of this cowardly and vile attack on democracy."
-In Washington in 2021, Trump supporters attacked police, broke through barricades and stormed the Capitol in a failed effort to prevent congressional certification of Joe Biden's 2020 election victory.

-Trump, who has announced a third bid for the presidency, in 2024, had pressured his vice president, Mike Pence, not to certify the vote, and he continues to claim falsely that the 2020 election was stolen from him through widespread fraud.
-In Brasilia there have been at least three accounts of protesters assaulting journalists, according to the Brasilia journalists' union, citing unconfirmed reports.
+In Brasilia there have been at least three accounts of protesters assaulting journalists, according to the Brasilia journalists' union, which cited unconfirmed reports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)